dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

       I'm not as sure about warning suppression outside of the code itself: "different developers might have different answers for different circumstances, and because answers must expire or vary without the code changing."
 Typically the goal is to have deterministic build results.
 Having a whole boatload of warnings show up today that weren't there yesterday, or having one developer see warnings the other developer doesn't see, makes the build results less repeatable.

-      In the case of using warning suppressions that expire after the demo shipped -- The day after the demo ships, now all your pragmatic stubbed code generates warnings.
+      In the case of using warning suppressions that expire after the demo shipped &mdash; The day after the demo ships, now all your pragmatic stubbed code generates warnings.
 Will you just ignore the warnings your build system produces while you transition from stubs to full production code?
 That could take weeks or months.
 Then are we back to habitually ignoring warnings?
 Or are you saying that the warning system has become the development TODO list?
 In that case, are you going to place the other development TODO items in the code as artificially generated warnings, to keep all of your TODO items in once place?

       Sorry Daniel, just thinking this through out loud, I hope it helps.
   - author: Daniel Hardman